 In general, parts are hard to find and getting more scarce, as collectors hunt them down and hoard them for the future.
 TAG Heuer themselves are running low on parts, especially bezels for the Autavia.

 Until a few years ago, I would never have recommended getting a watchmaker to restore your watch.
 Very few had the knowledge, parts or patience to do a sympathetic restoration, and many of these jobs permanently damaged a watch that would be otherwise be worth a lot today.

 Today I do think restoring a watch is viable, and it’s thanks to the work of Abel Court from HeuerTime.
-I bought the Autavia 11063GMT you see above from eBay and sent it off to Belgium.
-What you see below is the watch when Abel had worked his magic.
+I bought the Autavia 11063GMT you see above (left) from eBay and sent it off to Belgium.
+What you see above right is the watch when Abel had worked his magic.

 The easiest parts for an expert to repair is generally the case and the movement.
 Even badly beaten up cases can be repolished and brought back to their original glory- but I stress again, that only an expert can do this.

 So when shouldn’t you attempt to restore?
 If the dial is damaged, little can be done.
 Yes, sometimes what looks like a damaged dial is only a damaged crystal (there was no work done on the Autavia dial above), but if the dial is faded, or oxidising, it can’t be fixed.
 It can be made to look better, but not fixed.

 The other hard part, for an Autavia, is the bezel.
 The one above is NOS and looks fantastic, but it is actually damaged (note the printing of 14, 16 and 18).
 These bezels are almost impossible to find, so don’t buy a watch and then hope to find a bargain bezel, because it won’t happen.

 Your other option as of 2020 is to send your watch to TAG Heuer, which has recently upgraded the services that it provides from its Vintage Department.
 You can read about those services here.